 No. Please speak with the Guidance Office at your students school to inform them of your student’s desire to be in an academy at your zoned school.

-Can academy students participate in other school activities such as clubs and sports?
+Can a Middle School Pre-Academy or High School Career Academy student participate in other school activities such as clubs and sports?

 Yes!
-Any student enrolled in a Career Academy has the opportunity to be involved in as many school activities as they choose.
-Being a vital part of the school community is as important as being a vital part of the academy.
+Any student enrolled in a Career Academy may be involved in as many school activities as he/she chooses.
+Being a vital part of the school community is as important as being a vital part of the Career Academy.

 What is "Industry Certification"?

-An example of an industry certification is the Adobe Certified Associate (Flash, Photoshop, Illustrator, etc.) which is certified by Adobe Systems.
+An example of an industry certification is the Adobe Certified Associate (Photoshop or Illustrator), which is certified by Adobe Systems.